scala-js/scala-js-website/doc/index.md

 # Installation / Download

-One does not install or download Scala.js.
+To install Scala and Node.js, follow the [Prerequisites](tutorial/#prerequisites) section of the Getting Started Tutorials.

-It is automatically handled by build tools.
+Scala.js itself is managed by your Scala build tool of choice.

-If in doubt, follow the [Prerequisites](tutorial/#prerequisites) section of the Getting Started Tutorials.
+You can follow [the Getting Started instructions](tutorial/scalajs-vite.html#introducing-scalajs) to enable it.

 # Other resources